 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with lisdexamfetamine and each time you get more medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website ( Web Site) or the manufacturer's website to obtain the Medication Guide.

 Lisdexamfetamine is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder (ADHD; more difficulty focusing, controlling actions, and remaining still or quiet than other people who are the same age) in adults and children.
+Lisdexamfetamine is also used to treat binge eating disorder (an eating disorder characterized by periods of uncontrolled overeating).
 Lisdexamfetamine is in a class of medications called central nervous system stimulants.
 It works by changing the amounts of certain natural substances in the brain.

 Lisdexamfetamine comes as a capsule to be taken by mouth.
 It is usually taken once a day in the morning with or without food.
 Take lisdexamfetamine at around the same time every day.
 Do not take lisdexamfetamine in the late afternoon or evening because it may cause difficulty falling asleep or staying asleep.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lisdexamfetamine exactly as directed.

-You may swallow the capsule whole, or you may open the capsule, sprinkle the entire contents into a glass of water, and stir to dissolve.
-Drink the mixture right away.
+You may swallow the capsule whole, or you may open the capsule, sprinkle the entire contents into yogurt, a glass of water, or orange juice.
+Stir to dissolve and swallow the mixture right away.
 Do not store the mixture for future use, and do not divide the contents of one capsule into more than one dose.

 Your doctor will probably start you on a low dose of lisdexamfetamine and increase your dose gradually, not more often than once every week.Your doctor may decrease your dose if you experience unpleasant side effects.